Diploma in Counselling – Level 3

 Why study this course?

 This course is designed for those people who wish to involve themselves in counselling either in a professional or voluntary capacity.
 The course will offer the opportunity for participants to examine their own personal development and enhance their self-awareness.
-It will include various counselling skills and methods and their application in specific practical situations, including experimental learning, taking into account ethical considerations.
+It will include various counselling skills and methods and their application in specific practical situations, including experimental learning, considering ethical considerations.
 Group work and role-play will be included in the taught work.

 The course is suitable for professionals employed in education, welfare or social services wishing to develop a counselling role.
 It may also be appropriate for those working in a voluntary capacity with self-help groups or other agencies.